 Also, the M50 is equipped with a 24-megapixel APS-C CMOS sensor which enables it to capture quality footage in a variety of lighting conditions especially low-light situations.
 Meanwhile, travel vloggers will find its five-axis digital image stabilization system quite adequate in handling camera shake when your shooting.

 Just bear in mind that the digital stabilization can be used only in 4k mode.
 You can also combine this stabilization with your lens’ optical IS, so you can get an incredibly smooth image in 4k with this camera.

 The M50 is also the first Canon camera to sport the brand’s new DIGIC 8 processor which enables the camera to have a better autofocus performance than the cameras before it.

-There’s almost nothing else we could ask from a vlog camera in 2018.
+There’s almost nothing else we could ask from a vlogging camera.

 PANASONIC LUMIX G85 – Best Value Vlogging Camera

 The Panasonic G85 is probably the best choice for most vloggers.
 It is the cheapest camera on this list, but yet it delivers all the good things you will be looking for vlogging.